Looking beyond the 'Genuine Leather' branding and digging deeper into what it all means...

 The demand for leather rose.
 Cost took precedence over quality and the most heavily discounted products sold the fastest.
 In this world of instant gratification and ‘value’ for money, most 'real' leather goods started being made with the lowest grade of leather (split leather), and that too, with poor production techniques.

 Today, if you are looking for authentic high quality leather that ages really well, you should run far away from a product with only a ‘genuine leather’ tag.
 9 times out of 10, such products are made with split leather, the cheapest real leather in terms of quality and price.
 What you need to be looking for is full grain leather or corrected grain leather.
 Less than 10% of leather goods worldwide are made using these grades of leather.
 That should give you a hint about their exclusivity.
+They can seem expensive in the short term, but they will stay unfailingly by your side for decades.

 UNDERSTANDING GRADES OF LEATHER